qunitjs/qunit/docs/cli.md

-  -m, --module <name>    run only the specified module -r, --reporter [name]  specify the reporter to use --require <module>     specify a module or script to include before running any tests --seed [value]         specify a seed to re-order your tests -w, --watch            watch files for changes and re-run the test suite -h, --help             display help for command
+  -m, --module <name>    run only the specified module -r, --reporter [name]  specify the reporter to use --require <module>     specify a module or script to include before running any tests --seed <value>         specify a seed to enable randomized ordering of tests.
+                         set to "true" to generate a new random seed.
+  -w, --watch            watch files for changes and re-run the test suite -h, --help             display help for command
 ```